changchuming/scheduleitfor.me/README.md

         - views
         - ts // Script files for Respective Views
         - scss // Styles for Respective Views
-        - temp // Temporary folder for compilation of various files
+        - js // Temporary folder for compilation of Typescript Files

     - app.js // Starting point for the entire application
 ```